isabella232/integrations-learn.en/help/integrations/tutorials/campaign-analytics/campaign-analytics-trigger.md

 badgeIntegration: label="Integration" type="positive"
 ---

-# Integrate Campaign Standard with Analytics using Triggers tutorial
+# Integrate [!DNL Campaign] Standard with [!DNL Analytics] using Triggers tutorial

 Learn how to configure and use triggers for transactional messaging.

-## Configure Adobe Experience Platform Data Collection for triggers
+## Configure Adobe Experience [!DNL Platform] Data Collection for triggers

-Learn how to Adobe Experience Platform Data Collection and add the required properties to your website to test your configuration.
+Learn how to Adobe Experience [!DNL Platform] Data Collection and add the required properties to your website to test your configuration.

 >[!IMPORTANT]
 >
-> Launch is now the Tags feature of Adobe Experience Platform.
-It can be found under **Adobe Experience Platform Data Collections**.
+> Launch is now the Tags feature of Adobe Experience [!DNL Platform].
+It can be found under **Adobe Experience [!DNL Platform] Data Collections**.

 >[!VIDEO](https://video.tv.adobe.com/v/332908?quality=12&learn=on)